michaelyangbling/Hadoop-MapRed-Website-data-cleaning-and-page-rank-in-paralle_newl/README.md

 The one named ..simple.. html is for local standalone debug.

+step1,2: code in Hadoop MapReduce and do parallel HTML parsing( extract important links),data cleaning(avoid duplicates) and transferring to Graph( adjacent list ).
+Here I delete link names that are pointed but not in the link name collection, also one can easily add them as dangling nodes.

-step1,2: code in Hadoop MapReduce and do parallel HTML parsing ,data cleaning and transferring to Graph( adjacent list ). step3. code in Hadoop MapReduce: parallel iterative page rank algorithm, considering dangling nodes etc. Give PageRank file with adjacent list and corresonding rank value.
+step3. code in Hadoop MapReduce: parallel iterative page rank algorithm, considering dangling nodes etc. Give PageRank file with adjacent list and corresonding rank value.

 PageRank Formula is in page rank formula.pdf.